madromas/Mad_Blog/README.md

 # Mad_Blog

-No command lines, no composers, no huge vendors!
+No command lines, no composers, no huge vendors and NO LARAVEL!!!

 Super light weight, simple 9gag clone.
 Running on php_7.4.
 King media was a base engine with modifications to work properly as a social blog.
 Notifications, dark/light mode, webp posting, video posting(youtube,mp4), rating, bans, comment section, message system, admin panel, users profiles and so on.